 Yes, all the ladies at ABQ Doulas have all completed a qualified doula training.
-Student doulas may not have fully completed the certification process which can take about 2 years.
-There are various certifying agencies that a doula may choose to train with such as CAPPA, DONA, ICEA, BEST Doulas, etc. A doula listed as a student is working toward the final elements of certification but she will still be able to serve you competently because all of our doulas have the expertise and professional experience of our more experienced doulas behind them for support and guidance.
+There are various certifying agencies that a doula may choose to train with such as CAPPA, DONA, ICEA, BEST Doulas, etc. An apprentice doula is working toward the final elements of certification but she will still be able to serve you competently because all of our doulas have the expertise and professional experience of our more experienced doulas behind them for support and guidance.

 Does a doula replace my partner?